GoHypernet/Galileo-sdk/docs/src/stations.rst

 .. image:: images/stations_create.png

-This will bring up a configuration window where you must name the Station and optionally provide a discription (which can be useful for conveying important information to Station members that you will invite later).
+This will bring up a configuration window.
+Here, you must name the Station and optionally provide a description (which can be useful for conveying important information to Station members).

 .. image:: images/stations_name.png

 After clicking the final "Create Station" button, you will see a new station appear in your Stations tab.
-At the point you can now proceed with additional configuration of your Station, such as attaching Landing Zones and inviting collaborators and assigning them permissioned roles.
+At this point, you canF proceed with additional configuration of your Station, such as attaching `Landing Zones <stations.html#adding-a-landing-zone-to-your-station>`_, `inviting collaborators <stations.html#inviting-collaborators>`_, and assigning them permissioned `roles <stations.html#user-roles-and-resource-settings>`_.

 Adding a Landing Zone to Your Station
 ---------------------------------------